The UOB One Card Now Offers up to 20% Cashback—but Here’s the Catch (MoneySmart Review 2024)

 8. Does UOB One Card earn UNI$ reward points?

-The UOB One Card gives cashback, so apparently wanting to earn rewards points as well is too much to ask—your spending on the UOB One Card will not contribute to your store of UNI$.
+The UOB One Card gives cashback, not rewards points.
+So, no—your spending on the UOB One Card will not contribute to your store of UNI$.

-If you want to earn UNI$, you can turn to these UOB rewards cards instead:
+If you want to earn UNI$, you can turn to these UOB rewards or miles cards instead:

 9. Should I get the UOB One Card?